urgeny99/the-great-infinite/README.md

 #### Python
 - So in python you can just use the built in **random** function to generate a random number with
 >random.randint(0, 255)

-so that is pretty easy i think but now how do you display that
+- so that is pretty easy i think. but now how do you display that?

 #### HTML
 - In HTML you can finally display colors and also use functions but you need JavaScript instead of python